Building your freelance proofreader website

 Privacy policy

 A privacy policy explains what personal information you collect and how you use it.
+For a proofreading business website, this may include:

 • names